-Non-Contact Measuring of Displacements The optical sensors of the ARAMIS 3D Camera provide data of part and component geometries as well as of three-dimensional displacements and deformations.
+The optical sensors of the ARAMIS 3D Camera provide data of part and component geometries as well as of three-dimensional displacements and deformations.
 Static and dynamic deformations are determined based on individual points as well as on entire surfaces.
 With this measurement data, the safety and function of parts can be evaluated, and simulation and design processes can be optimized.
 The most interesting aspect for test engineers is how parts and components react during crash and impact tests – this is the only way to guarantee the safety of occupants and pedestrians.
 Therefore, a precise analysis of the dynamic behavior of individual parts and components is necessary.
 For this, point-based as well as full-field measurement techniques are provided.
-The camera is applied in crash and impact tests and wind tunnel tests, chassis and engine tests, vibration and oscillation analysis, indoors, bonnet, and closures testing.
+The camera is applied in crash and impact tests, wind tunnel tests, chassis and engine tests, vibration and oscillation analysis, and indoors, bonnet & closures testing.

-Strains in Airbag Housings and Windshields Full-field information relating to dynamic deformations is vital for components that are of relevance to safety.
-In consequence, full-field measuring systems are frequently used in crash and impact tests, as well as in component testing, for instance on airbags, and on tire test rigs.
+Strains in airbag housings and windshields full-field information relating to dynamic deformations is vital for components that are of relevance to safety.
+In consequence, full-field measuring systems are frequently used in crash and impact tests and component testing, for instance, on airbags and on tire test rigs.
 Airbag housing and airbag inflation characteristics are analyzed with high-speed cameras.
 The full-field measuring data is then used to calculate surface strain and planar displacements for all axes.
-Crash tests are another area in which full-field measuring systems are deployed, for components such as windshields.
+Crash tests are another area in which full-field measuring systems are deployed, often for components such as windshields.

 The study focuses on understanding the displacements of the tube assembly throughout a specified load cycle.
 As specified by the customer, the locations of interest were quantified in X, Y, Z, and 6DoF (6 Degrees of Freedom) motion in 3D space.

-The ability to easily determine the relationship between different components is one of Aramis/Pontos’ easiest and best features.
-Aramis/Pontos can easily reference any region on the part and measure any and all displacements relative to a specified body.
-Six degrees of freedom measurements work similarly where a component is isolated relative to another, and the directional displacement and angular change of the rigid body in 3D space are measured.
+The ability to easily determine the relationship between different components is one of ARAMIS/Pontos’ easiest and best features.
+ARAMIS/Pontos can easily reference any region on the part and measure any and all displacements relative to a specified body.
+Six degrees of freedom measurements work similarly where a component is isolated relative to another, while the directional displacement and angular change of the rigid body in 3D space are measured.